zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_adapter.rst

 ------------

 - The targeted Z system must be in the Dynamic Partition Manager (DPM) operational mode.
-- The HMC userid must have these task permissions: 'Adapter Details', 'Create HiperSockets Adapter', 'Delete HiperSockets Adapter', 'Configure Storage - System Programmer'.
+- The HMC userid must have these task permissions: 'Adapter Details', 'Create HiperSockets Adapter', 'Delete HiperSockets Adapter', 'Configure Storage \- System Programmer'.
-- The HMC userid must have object-access permissions to these objects: Target adapters, CPCs of target adapters.
+- The HMC userid must have object\-access permissions to these objects: Target adapters, CPCs of target adapters.